shuquan/shuquan.github.io/_posts/2016-12-29-dig-into-mapping-of-k2k-federation.md

 * rules: top-level list of rules.
 * local: a rule containing information on what local attributes will be mapped.
 * remote: a rule containing information on what remote attributes will be mapped.
-* <condition>: contains information on conditions that allow a rule, can only be set in a remote rule.
+* condition: contains information on conditions that allow a rule, can only be set in a remote rule.

 **Note:** You can not set value arbitrary in remote rule.
 All the value must follow **federation protocol attributes** and the key should be *type*.